au-ts/cogent/cogent/INSTALL.md

 is not ideal for you (in rare cases), or you want to customise your installation further, just use Cabal in the normal way.
 You need to install [isa-parser](../isa-parser) before you build/install Cogent.

+To enable optional features, something like `--flags="flag1 flag2"` should be given when `cabal configure` and `cabal install` are executed.

 #### Build with Stack